Is it true that men are more adversely affected by COVID-19?

 Researchers measured levels of 200 men hospitalized after testing positive for Covid-19.

 More than half (51 percent) had developed a condition called hypogonadism, in which their bodies did not produce enough testosterone.
-On average, participants' levels were decimated by 30 per cent after the virus hit to marginal unhealthy levels.
+On average, participants' levels were decimated by 30 percent after the virus hit to marginal unhealthy levels.

 Hypogonadism is also called “Low-T.”